AnnuNITW/PUBG_Game_Prediction/README.md

 ![image](https://github.com/AnnuNITW/PUBG_Game_Prediction/assets/115100166/2f5231ff-4dd5-48ba-adc7-e0d3a335f2ba)

 These are just a few graphs that we can plot using the data.
 We can even perform EDA on this dataset.
 It all comes down to how creative you can be with the data.
-But for now, let’s focus on our new task i.e., Feature engineering.

 FEATURE ENGINEERING :

 Feature engineering is the process of creating new features or modifying existing features in a dataset in order to improve the performance of a machine learning model.
 In the context of the PUBG win prediction model, feature engineering might involve creating new features based on existing data or transforming existing features in a way that makes them more useful for the model.

 This might include normalizing the features.